 Note: Participants had to wear the net for approximately one hour during the actual research appointment.
 However, breaks were built into the experiment every 3 minutes.

 4.13.
-Following the final activity, assess the participant’s emotions one last time (Figures 3 and 4) to ensure that level-1 or -2 emotion has been maintained throughout the protocol and that wearing the cap did not increase anxiety and/or decrease the participant’s level of comfort.
+Following the final activity, assess the participant’s emotions one last time (Figures 3 and 4) to ensure that level-1 or -2 emotion has been maintained throughout the protocol and that wearing the net did not increase anxiety and/or decrease the participant’s level of comfort.

 Note: If any anxiety is present, the researcher should assist the child in following the suggested actions in the self-rating emotion scale (Figure 3).